galetaire/spahousing/pages/posts/papindex.md

 The bands could move especially upwards, towards 60 years of age.
 Actually, the values for the limits using the age group between 25 - 60 has been reviewed and is available in the public database.
 But the values do not vary significantly from those shown by the 25 - 50 group, and only serve to flatten the curve, which we interpret as noise.

-Overall, the 25 - 50 age bracket occupies the majority of sales providing the least noise.
+Overall, the 25 - 50 age bracket occupies the majority of purchases providing the least noise.

 ## Other notes